robOcity/better_streets/README.md

 1. Analyze the number of fatal traffic accidents per capita, how they have varied over time, and compare the rates in Denver, Colorado and Seattle, Washington.

-1. Investigate the number of pedestrian and bicycle accidents that occur after dark in Denver and Seattle.
+1. Investigate the number of pedestrian and bicycle accidents that occur in Denver and Seattle.

-1. Plot the distribution of pedestrian and bicycle accidents as a function of speed limit.

-## Per capita pedestrain and cyclist fatality rates
+## Pedestrain and cyclist fatality

-## Does lighting conditions a factor?
+TODO - results and discussion

+## Running

+TODO - outline steps

 ## Data Sources